-Complete one of the online courses listed above and pay with credit card to obtain Safety certificate via online portal.
-Adults are not required to participate with the "hands on" riding course.
+Complete the online course (Snowmobilecourse.com) and pay with credit card to obtain the safety certificate via online portal.
+Adults are not required to attend the "hands on" snowmobile riding course.

 Offender Snowmobile Safety Training

 A person who is convicted of careless or reckless operation, or two or more speeding violations in a snowmobile season, must successfully complete a snowmobile safety training course before operating a snowmobile.